 - Dr. James B. & Joan C. Peter Science Center 1999

 The 25,000 sq/ft Dr. James B. and Joan C. Peter Science Center was added in 1999.
 Five nearly-identical class/ laboratory rooms were added along with four renovated rooms during this phase.
 Nearly 100,000 sq/ft of the building's east side, including a portion of the Jesuit residence, was renovated and used for school classrooms and administration offices.
 This currently serves as the school's main entrance.
 The wrestling room was also added during this phase.

 The Cassem Memorial Library was remodeled in 2003 into a state-of-the-art library.
 The room was featured on the May 2007 cover of School Planning and Management Magazine and won the Council for Educational Planners' Impact on Learning Award.

 This $20 million construction project reaffirmed Prep's presence at a site where the high school has stood for 50 years.
 The project included both athletic and academic components, including a new gym, baseball plaza and artificial turf playing field, as well as renovated classrooms, a new auditorium and a technology center.
-The Heider Center was dedicated November 2, 2009.
-More images of the new facility can be seen by clicking HERE.
+The Heider Center was dedicated December 12, 2009.